BigPolarBear1/Factorization_new/README.md

 I guess today was a sunday, maybe its not the end of the world to not get work do ne on a sunday and be depressed.
 Maybe tomorrow I should put my alarm early, get up, get my run in, and just destroy factorization like a savage bear, haha..

+I notice a lot of suspicious signals ever since August 23rd when I first published my work.. and it hasn't decreased since then..
+I'm definitely on someone's radar.
+But then again, its likely just a mix of threat intel folks and my Canadian stalker.
+If people were legit concerned about my work, they could just pay me and have it all for themselves, right?
+RIGHT?????????????????????????
+Maybe its wishful thinking due to depression and isolation.. wishing anything I did still mattered.
+Odds are people just think I've lost my mind, and they just google me like they go see animals in the zoo lol.

+Either one of two things are going to happen next week.
+I realize that all my findings up until now have just been a much weaker version of number field sieve due to my limited understanding, and I just limited myself to polynomials of the second degree for no good reason.
+Oooor... finding smooths with coefficients in mod p, will work, because of my very specific way of representing factorization as a system of quadratics.. the math I ran yesterday seems to indicate that it should.. yet with abstract algebra there is always the danger of overlooking hidden complexity somewhere..
+I think I will legit quit life if this results in nothing but a waste of 2 years.
+Just nothing left but pain and sadness..
+I just couldn't accept that reality.. hence this has to work now.